 While seafood reigns supreme at the numerous aquatic-themed eateries here, the Asian influence is equally strong with often edgy Japanese and Chinese restaurants.
 Second...

-27 Fabulous New Attractions in Las Vegas To Visit in 2024
+27 Fabulous New Attractions in Las Vegas To Visit

 Move over New York, Las Vegas is the city that never sleeps.
 There’s always something new happening, like some new restaurant opening, a new hotel with over-the-top features, or entertainers taking up residency.